 Temporary Final Rule: Asylum Interview Interpreter Requirement Modification Due to COVID-19

-This temporary final rule is part of USCIS’ precautions to prevent the spread of COVID-19.
-Our contract interpreters provide their services telephonically, which will reduce the number of people visiting USCIS facilities.
-The rule helps us manage space restrictions, while maintaining efficiency and access to our asylum process, and improves the safety of our officers and the public.
+This temporary final rule has been part of our precautions to prevent the spread of COVID-19.
+Our contract interpreters provide their services telephonically, which have helped reduce the number of people visiting USCIS facilities.
+The rule has helped us manage space restrictions, while maintaining efficiency and access to our asylum process, and improves the safety of our officers and the public.

-If you are fluent in one of the languages listed below, you will be required to use a USCIS contract interpreter, which we will provide free of charge, at your asylum interview.
+During this extension period, if you are fluent in any of the languages listed below, we will require you to use a USCIS contract interpreter, which we will provide free of charge, at your affirmative asylum interview.
 USCIS contract interpreters are carefully vetted and must meet high standards of competency.
-If you refuse to use a USCIS contract interpreter, we will consider that a failure to appear without good cause and we will dismiss your application or refer your application to immigration court.
+If you refuse to use a USCIS contract interpreter, we will consider that a failure to appear without good cause, and we will dismiss your application or refer your application to immigration court.

-If you are not fluent in any of the languages listed below, you must bring an interpreter to your asylum interview who is fluent in English and your native language or any other language in which you are fluent.
-Your interpreter must be 18 years or older, and cannot be a witness, your legal representative, or a representative or employee of your country of nationality (or, if you are stateless, your country of last habitual residence).
-If you are unable to provide an interpreter who is fluent in English and meets the requirements above, you may provide an interpreter fluent in your language and one of the languages listed below.
-USCIS will provide a relay interpreter to interpret between the language listed below and English.
+If you are not fluent in any of the languages listed below, you must bring an interpreter to your affirmative asylum interview who is fluent in English and your native language or any other language in which you are fluent.
+Your interpreter must be 18 years or older and must not be:

 USCIS contract interpreters are available for these 47 languages:

 - Foo Chow/Fuzhou